-Eric Chelstrom, Ph.D., was the Edward and Linda Speed Peace and Justice Fellow in 2016.
+Jillian Pierucci, Ph.D., is the 2017 Edward and Linda Speed Peace and Justice Fellow.

 His project examined how we should think about the basis for human societies and how we should understand social injustice.
 It is a philosophical analysis of oppression, which will result in several conference papers and a book proposal to advance the understanding of the topic of oppression.

 “Oppression is pernicious insofar as it affects the formation of persons’ consciousness.
 The oppressed internalize systems of oppression.
 If our mission as a Marianist institution is to educate for justice and peace, and to form our students’ characters, understanding how oppression functions is important to our purposes – as we do not want to inadvertently contribute to oppression.
 And given that oppression is often facilitated by its invisibility, our ignorance of how we are participating in oppression, it is imperative that its effects be brought into the light of day.
 Doing so also promotes dignity, rights, and responsibilities and attends to poor and marginalized,” said Chelstrom.